 Design Direction / Art Direction

-In the 2019 Indian General Elections, one-third of eligible voters did not show up.
-That’s 300 million people who stayed home, driven by apathy, disillusionment, or a lack of urgency.
-To help shift this mindset ahead of the 2024 elections, we set out to transform a symbol of inaction into a powerful call to vote.
+In the 2019 Indian General Elections, one-third of eligible voters didn’t show up, 300 million people driven by apathy, disillusionment, or a lack of urgency.
+For the 2024 elections, we aimed to turn inaction into a powerful call to vote.

-In India, every voter receives indelible ink on their finger — a mark of democratic participation.
-But in 2019, 7,500 litres of this ink went unused.
-We used that very ink to print full pages of The Times of India and The Economic Times during the 2024 elections.
-Just the ink left behind by 132 absent voters was enough to print a single page.
-In the end, 2.28 million pages carried not just the news, but a message: your vote leaves a mark.
+In India, every voter receives indelible ink as a mark of democratic participation.
+In 2019, 7,500 litres of that ink went unused.
+We repurposed it to print full pages of The Times of India and The Economic Times during the 2024 elections.
+Just the ink left by 132 absent voters could print a single page.
+In total, 2.28 million pages carried not just the news, but the message: your vote leaves a mark.

 LUMINA